Oops! Sorry!!

 In many ways…

-If you know how and why they work, they can provide warmth and be a light that guides you though the darkness.
+If you know how and why they work, they can provide warmth and be a light that guides you through the darkness.

-I know this is a harsh analogy, but it’s the reality.
+This may seem like a harsh analogy, but it’s the unfortunate reality.

-You'll gain deeper insights to how emotions work.
+It will give you deeper insights into how your emotions work.

-So they work for you, instead of against you.
+So you can have them work for you, instead of against you.

 First…